216software/ajax-put-rackspace/README.rst

             ...
         });

-*   The success callback for $.ajax request in this scenario doesn't do anything interesting.
+*   The success callback for $.ajax request in this example code doesn't do anything interesting.
 It just un-hides the link to the download URL::